pleiszenburg/bewegung/docs/getting_started.rst

   :width: 480
   :alt: Mixed backends output

-The ``Video.canvas`` method allows to specify and configure backends once per layer.
+The :meth:`bewegung.Video.canvas` method allows to specify and configure backends once per layer.
 Most of its parameters are passed on to the backend library unmodified.
 If required, ``bewegung`` fills certain parameters with reasonable defaults or fixes inconsistencies that may be problematic in the context of generating videos.
 For details, see :ref:`chapter on drawing <drawing>`.

 .. note::